whosonfirst/deprecated-go-rasterzen-lambda/README.md

 * Tiles are only cached in S3
 * There is still no cache invalidation logic (in `go-rasterzen`) so you should be ready to manually purge or otherwise investigate S3 data
+* There are no hooks (in `go-rasterzen`) for enabling chatty logging which means introspecting any kind of errors in the Lambda function will be... "fun"

 ## Lambda